Fine Gael TDs and Senators criticise An Taisce’s cheese plant appeal

 “How An Taisce, funded by the taxpayer, is taking the planning system and Government policy to a second court is beyond comprehension.”

-The group also criticised the national trust organisation’s objections to housing and forestry projects, noting that timber supplies in the State were running “critically low” with consequences for the construction industry.
+The group also criticised the heritage organisation’s objections to housing and forestry projects, noting that timber supplies in the State were running “critically low” with consequences for the construction industry.

 ‘Alienating’ appeal